-It is named after the eminent amateur mineralogist Sir Arthur Edward Ian Montagu Russell (1878 – 1964), who is pictured digging for pyromorphite on Bulmers’s vein at Leadhills, Scotland.
+It is named after the eminent amateur mineralogist Sir Arthur Edward Ian Montague Russell (1878 – 1964), who is pictured digging for pyromorphite on Bulmers’s vein at Leadhills, Scotland.
 The writing on the photograph is in Russell’s characteristic hand which is seen on his specimen labels.

 The wide spectrum of Russell Society members ranges from beginners to professional mineralogists and geologists.
 Nearly 400 members are spread throughout the United Kingdom and overseas.